Code-Institute-Submissions/green_bee_crafts/README.md

 * As a user I want to be able to easily find the products I am looking for.
 * As a user I want to be able to buy directly from the site.
 * As a user I want to find out when the next face to face market is.
 * As a user I want to learn more about the details of the products and what they are made from or how they were sourced.
-* As a user I want to

 [Back to Top](#table-of-contents)
 ### User Requirements and Expectations